ntoll/ntoll.github.io/posts/why-computers-3.md

 human interventions assign meaning to the physical world, such as in the case of the logic circuits I've described.

-Imagine an arrangement of many transistor based circuits (representing various logical operations), chained together so the output of one circuit provides the input to the next.
+Imagine an arrangement of many transistor-based circuits (representing various logical operations), chained together so the output of one circuit provides the input to the next.
 This yet-more-complicated arrangement of logical circuits defines the meaningful behaviour of a device.
 Such a device, like its